Records and registries

 The Danish National Archives have preserved microfiche copies of all Danish Parish Registers until 1891.
 Original Church Registers from parishes within the district, through until approximately 1950, are kept at the Provincial Archives.

 Records of birth, confirmation and marriage become accessible after 50 years.
-Records of death are officially accessible after 10 years (although the Archives may not yet have received these records).

 See and search in Parish Registers online